![]() Bran Castle, Braşov, Transylvania. Built in 1377 by Vlad Tepes (the Impaler), inspiration for Bram Stoker's Dracula. Courtesy Bryan Dawe. |

 -

-Day 2 for Timişoara: A comfortable air-conditioned Intercity train leaves Budapest Keleti daily at 15:10 arriving Timişoara Nord at 22:28.
+Day 2 for Timişoara: A comfortable air-conditioned Intercity train leaves Budapest Keleti daily at 15:10 arriving Timişoara Nord 22:28.

 Romania ► London